arvemy/YUScheduler/yuscheduler-frontend/README.md

 # YU Scheduler

-**YU Scheduler** is a web application for Yaşar University students to plan and generate course schedules easily.
+**YU Scheduler** is a web application for students to plan and generate course schedules easily.

 ## Features